AlexanRNA/nanowgs/README.md

 ```
 git clone https://github.com/AlexanRNA/nanowgs.git
 ```
 - Next, you need to update the config file.
 Update the following parameters.
-They can also be overwritten by command line input later on.
+They can also be overwritten by command line input parameters
 ```
 genomeref
 sampleid
-guppy_config
+guppy_config OR dorado_config
+mod_bases
+clair3_config
+shasta_config
+shasta_minreadlength (6000 recommended)
 outdir
 karyotype
-shasta_minreadlength (6000 recommended)
 ```
 - Update working directory.
 Preferably, you use your own scratch
 ```